-Polyurethane wheels can offer a durable, ergonomic and efficient tread to any heavy-duty caster – but the rigors of daily use can eventually take its toll.
-Heavy loads, long runs, high speeds and debris can all break down the polyurethane compound.
+Polyurethane wheels can offer a durable, ergonomic, and efficient tread to any heavy-duty caster – but the rigors of daily use can eventually take their toll.
+Heavy loads, long runs, high speeds, and debris can all break down the polyurethane compound.

 • Extending use life of “added value” cores, such as specially machined or extra heavy duty